Program

 Decoding the Logic of Self-Organization in Embryos and Their Stem Cell Models

-Magdalena Zernicka-Goetz Califirnia Institute of Technology USA
+Magdalena Zernicka-Goetz California Institute of Technology USA

 Speakers‘ Photo Session (10 min.)
 12:25-12:35